hashicorp/vagrant/test/vagrant-spec/readme.md

 # Running vagrant-spec

-The vagrant-spec project is where Vagrant acceptance tests live and are run.
+The vagrant-spec project is where Vagrant acceptance tests live.
 __NOTE:__ You must use a hypervisor that allows for nested virtualization to run these tests.
 So for the _vagrant_ project, it uses the vagrant vmware plugin as a host.
-If you want to test this locally, please keep in mind that you will need this hypervisor to properly run the tests locally.
+If you want to test this locally, please keep in mind that you will need this hypervisor to properly run the tests.

 ## Requirements